 Our stockholders have the opportunity annually to cast a non-binding, advisory vote to approve the compensation of our named executive officers.
 Consistent with the recommendation of our Board and the preference of our stockholders as reflected in the non-binding, advisory vote on the frequency of future "Say On Pay" votes conducted at our 2021 annual meeting of stockholders, we intend to provide for annual non-binding, advisory votes on the compensation of our named executive officers.
-The next non-binding, advisory vote on the frequency of future non-binding, advisory votes on the compensation of our named executive officers will occur no later than our 2027 annual meeting of stockholders.
+The next non-binding, advisory vote on the frequency of our Say on Pay vote will occur no later than our 2027 annual meeting of stockholders.

-At our 2022 annual meeting of stockholders, our Say On Pay proposal was approved by approximately 87.1% of the votes cast.
-While we view the strong support expressed in the Say On Pay proposal as a general endorsement of our compensation program, we believe that it is constructive to have an ongoing dialogue with our stockholders and intend to take the views of our stockholders into consideration when making future decisions about executive compensation.
+At our 2023 annual meeting of stockholders, our Say On Pay proposal was approved by approximately 83.6% of the votes cast.
+While we view the strong support expressed in the Say On Pay proposal as a general endorsement of our named executive officer compensation program, we believe that it is constructive to have an ongoing dialogue with our stockholders and intend to take the views of our stockholders into consideration when making future decisions about named executive officer compensation.